Othello: Screen

 Oliver Parker's 1995 Othello was trailed as an "erotic thriller", including a ritualized love scene between Othello and Desdemona, and, most memorably, Othello's jealous fantasies of encounters between Desdemona and Cassio.
-Swiss actress Irène Jacob as Desdemona struggled with the verse, as did Laurence Fishburne, more experienced in expletive-ridden thriller roles, as Othello.
+Swiss actress Irène Jacob as Desdemona struggled with the verse, as did Laurence Fishburne as Othello.
 Iago was Kenneth Branagh in his first outing as a screen villain.
-The overall effect was to create, in Douglas Brode's words "the tragedy of Iago" - a performance in which Iago's dominance is such that Othello is a foil to him, not the other way around.
+The overall effect was to create, in Douglas Brode's words "the tragedy of Iago"—a performance in which Iago's dominance is such that Othello is a foil to him, not the other way around.
 The film was described as a "fair stab at turning the Bard into a decent night at the multiplex" but failed to achieve success at the box office.

-Other adaptations of Shakespeare's story to be filmed include Franco Zeffirelli's 1986 film of Verdi's Otello.
-The 1956 Jubal resets the story as a Western, centered on the Cassio character.
+Other adaptations of Shakespeare's story to be filmed include Franco Zeffirelli's 1986 film of Verdi's Otello and the 1956 Jubal which resets the story as a Western, centered on the Cassio character.
 The play was abridged to 30 minutes by Leon Garfield, and produced with cel animation for the TV series Shakespeare: The Animated Tales.
 Tim Blake Nelson's basketball-themed teen drama O reset the story at an elite boarding school.
 The similarity of the film's ending to the Columbine massacre, which happened while the film was being edited, delayed its release for over two years, until August 2001.
 A British TV adaptation by Andrew Davies, screened in 2001, re-set the story among senior officers of the Metropolitan Police.
 And the first decade of the 21st-Century saw two non-English language film adaptations: Alexander Abela's French Souli set the story in a modern-day Madagascan fishing village, and Vishal Bhardwaj's Hindi Omkara amidst political violence in modern Uttar Pradesh.
+The 1997 Malayalam film Kaliyattam is an adaptation set against the backdrop of Theyyam artform of Kerala.The 2023 Malayalam film Iru is an adaptation set against a campus political love story in Kerala.
+The 2024 Bengali film Athhoi is an adaptation set against a fictional town of Vinsura in West Bengal.